ansible/vscode-ansible/README.md

 ## Developer support

-For details on setting up development environment and debugging refer to the [development document].
+For details on setting up the development environment and debugging refer to the [development document].

 [development document]: